brianjbeach/chalice-unit-test/README.md

 Let's begin by creating a new Chalice project using the **chalice** command line.

-*Note: You might want to create a [virtual environment](https://virtualenv.pypa.io/en/stable/) to d the following tasks in this post.*
+*Note: You might want to create a [virtual environment](https://virtualenv.pypa.io/en/stable/) to complete the tasks in this post.*

 ```
 $ pip install chalice